Rhys-Morris/zeller-fe-code-challenge/README.md

 If you have [Node Version Manager](https://github.com/nvm-sh/nvm) installed execute `nvm use` within the root directory to automatically switch to the target version via the provided `.nvmrc` file.

+If it's your first time working with `Node.js` and/or `npm` instructions for download/installation can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+Next install project dependencies by executing `npm install`.

 To setup the application correctly for outbound requests some minor env configuration is required.

 - Option 1